The divide between Sunnis and Shia is the largest and oldest in the history of Islam.

 The 12th Imam, Muhammad al-Mahdi, is said to have disappeared from a cave below a mosque in 878.
 Ithna Asharis believe the so-called "awaited imam" did not die and will return at the end of time to restore justice on earth.

 What role has sectarianism played in recent crises?

 In countries which have been governed by Sunnis, Shia tend to make up the poorest sections of society.
 They often see themselves as victims of discrimination and oppression.
 Sunni extremists frequently denounce Shia as heretics who should be killed.

 The Iranian revolution of 1979 launched a radical Shia Islamist agenda that was perceived as a challenge to conservative Sunni regimes, particularly in the Gulf.

-Tehran's policy of supporting Shia militias and parties beyond its borders was matched by the Gulf states, which strengthened their links to Sunni governments and movements abroad.
+Tehran's policy of supporting Shia militias and parties beyond its borders was matched by Sunni-ruled Gulf states, which strengthened their links to Sunni governments and movements elsewhere.

 Today, many conflicts in the region have strong sectarian overtones.